ipab-slmc/exotica/exotica/doc/problems/unconstrained_end_pose_problem.rst

 Unconstrained end-pose problem
 ==============================

-The unconstrained end-pose problem defines a problem minimizing the quadratic cost using a kinematic system.
+The unconstrained end-pose problem (``UnconstrainedEndPoseProblem``) defines a problem minimizing the quadratic cost using a kinematic system.
 The state is represented by joint configurations and the output is a single configuration.
-The probelm is formulated as:
+The problem is formulated as:

 .. math::